intel-analytics/BigDL-2.x/docs/docs/models/recommendation/programming-guide.md

 ### ColumnFeatureInfo
-An instance of ColumnFeatureInfo contains the same data information shared by the WideAndDeep model and its feature generation part.
+An instance of `ColumnFeatureInfo` contains the same data information shared by the `WideAndDeep` model and its feature generation part.

-The information for feature engineering and the model include the following:
+You can choose to include the following information for feature engineering and the `WideAndDeep` model:

 * `wideBaseCols`: Data of *wideBaseCols* together with *wideCrossCols* will be fed into the wide model.
-Array(Scala) or List(Python) of String.
-Default is empty.
 * `wideBaseDims`: Dimensions of *wideBaseCols*.
-The dimensions of the data in wide_base_cols should be within the range of wide_base_dims.
-Array(Scala) or List(Python) of integers.
-Default is empty.
+The dimensions of the data in *wideBaseCols* should be within the range of *wideBaseDims*.
 * `wideCrossCols`: Data of *wideCrossCols* will be fed into the wide model.
-Array(Scala) or List(Python) of String.
-Default is empty.
 * `wideCrossDims`: Dimensions of *wideCrossCols*.
 The dimensions of the data in *wideCrossCols* should be within the range of *wideCrossDims*.
-Array(Scala) or List(Python) of integers.
-Default is empty.
 * `indicatorCols`: Data of *indicatorCols* will be fed into the deep model as multi-hot vectors.
-Array(Scala) or List(Python) of String.
-Default is empty.
 * `indicatorDims`: Dimensions of *indicatorCols*.
 The dimensions of the data in *indicatorCols* should be within the range of *indicatorDims*.
-Array(Scala) or List(Python) of integers.
-Default is empty.
 * `embedCols`: Data of *embedCols* will be fed into the deep model as embeddings.
-Array(Scala) or List(Python) of String.
-Default is empty.
 * `embedInDims`: Input dimension of the data in *embedCols*.
 The dimensions of the data in *embedCols* should be within the range of *embedInDims*.
-Array(Scala) or List(Python) of integers.
-Default is empty.
 * `embedOutDims`: The dimensions of embeddings.
-Array(Scala) or List(Python) of integers.
-Default is empty.
 * `continuousCols`: Data of *continuousCols* is treated as continuous values for the deep model.
-Array(Scala) or List(Python) of String.
-Default is empty.
 * `label`: The name of the 'label' column.
 String.
 Default is "label".

+__Remark:__ Fields that involve `Cols` should be an array of String (Scala) or a list of String (Python).
+Fields that involve `Dims` should be an array of integers (Scala) or a list of integers (Python).
+If any field not specified, it will by default to be an empty array or list.

 ---
 ## Neural network-based Collaborative Filtering